bluebirz/bluebirz.github.io/_posts/2023-03-25-private-repo-python.md

 ## Repo

-All materials in this blog also is at the [github repo](https://github.com/bluebirz/google-artifact-registry-custom-module).
+All materials in this blog also is at the github repo.

+{% include bbz_custom/link_preview.html url='<https://github.com/bluebirz/google-artifact-registry-custom-module>' %}

 ---

 ## Bonus track

-If using Google Cloud Composer, we can setup to install the package from Google Artifact Registry by following [this link](https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#install-ar-repo).
+If using Google Cloud Composer, we can setup to install the package from Google Artifact Registry by following this link.

+{% include bbz_custom/link_preview.html url='<https://cloud.google.com/composer/docs/how-to/using/installing-python-dependencies#install-ar-repo>' %}

 ---